Call automation for data driven teams | FreJun

 Summary

-In Italy, individuals can record their own conversations and phone calls under several justified circumstances, including protecting rights and fulfilling legal obligations.
-For businesses, compliance with GDPR is essential, and users must inform others when devices are used to enable conversations to be heard by third parties.
-Recordings are generally admissible in court if the recording party is a participant in the conversation.
+In Italy, individuals can legally record their own conversations and phone calls under justified circumstances, such as protecting their rights or fulfilling legal obligations.
+Businesses must comply with GDPR and inform others when using devices that allow third parties to hear conversations.
+Courts generally accept recordings as evidence if the person recording actively participates in the conversation.

 Sources